Getting into an accident often leads to higher auto insurance rates. However, insurers like Safeco Insurance offer accident forgiveness.

 - Progressive customers who have been with the company for at least four years and stayed accident-free for at least three consecutive years qualify for its accident forgiveness program.

-Praveen Chandrasekar, automotive and transportation program manager at Frost & Sullivan, a global research and consulting firm, sees Safeco’s Rewind as part of the evolving usage-based insurance market, another way to use the data to reach customers.
+Praveen Chandrasekar, Vice President of Automotive MarketsandMarkets™, sees Safeco’s Rewind as part of the evolving usage-based insurance market, another way to use the data to reach customers.

 “One size fits all will never work,” he says.
 “That’s why insurance companies are coming out with different programs.”